Table of Contents

 When the Spanish arrived in what we now call Mexico, they were greeted by friendly people, the Aztecs (also known as the Mexica).
 Their capital city was Tenochtitlan, which was more advanced than any city in Europe by a hundred years.
 It had its own sewer system, public baths, and aqueducts that brought clean water to every house.

 There were set days in which, every year, city-states were allowed to go to war against each other.
 They called this the Xochiyáoyotl, or Flower War (xochi=flower, yao=war).
-A sort of ancient Hunger Games, the participants from the Triple Alliance would fight according to a set of agreed upon rules.

 In the aftermath of these ritual bursts of violent conflict, prisoners were sacrificed to a deity known as Xipe Totec.
 Prisoners were then brought to the top of the highest pyramid in Tenochtitlan, the Templo Mayor, where the high priest would use a blade made of obsidian to cut the beating heart out of them and drop their bodies down the stairs of the temple.